Open each tab for information about each level of dance.

 Intermediate Under 2 Years, Intermediate Plus & Advanced – Freestyle & DWAS

 - Some moves at these levels are restricted.
-You should check the ‘quick reference table’ at the end of this document.
+You should check the ‘Competition Information & Rules’ at the end of this document.
 You must have rehearsed and feel confident doing all aerial moves (including baby aerials) and only do them in sections where they are permitted.

 Be very aware that you may have to avoid some moves (eg Super-girl, Death Spin) due to space restraints.
 You must be absolutely sure you have enough space to safely do ‘large’ moves without creating a hazard to others.
 If in any doubt – abort the move!

-- Some newer competition couples will choose to put together a routine and dance their set routine to each piece of music.
-This can be a good technique for newer dancers to remember moves this format but does not always reflect the music.
+- Some newer competition couples will choose to put together ‘moves sequences’ or ‘routines’ and dance them to each piece of music.
+This can be a good technique for newer dancers to remember moves by using this format but does not always reflect the music.
 Therefore, the higher the level of competition the less appropriate this strategy becomes and the more the judges want to see real ‘freestyle’.